 8. Signup without Gmail

-Everyone knows how to create a Gmail account, all you need to do is to head over to the Gmail page and create an account with required details.
-But but what if you need a Google account but don’t want to take up a new Email address.
+Everyone knows how to create a Gmail account, all you need to do is to head over to the Gmail page and create an account with the required details.
+But what if you need a Google account but don’t want to take up a new Email address.
 You can create your new Google account by using your existing Gmail ID using the below URL.

 9. App Permissions

-Most of the users might not stress on the App permissions and other permissions used by web apps, Chrome extensions, Google scripts and mobile apps but you should be aware of what the apps are doing behind your back.
+Most of the users might not stress the App permissions and other permissions used by web apps, Chrome extensions, Google scripts, and mobile apps but you should be aware of what the apps are doing behind your back.
 You can have a look at what permissions the apps are using, you can check it from the Google’s Permissions page.
 If the permission says “access to basic account info”, it basically means that it uses your Google account info to display your information.

 You can also view a detailed list of permissions for all of your devices from the below link.